-$^{^{20}}$ Even when the exact birth dates are used, the assignment of exposure is not certain in the lack of information on the length of gestation.
+24 Even when the exact birth dates are used, the assignment of exposure is not certain in the lack of information on length of gestation.
 Unavailability of exact birth date adds to the uncertainty.
 In the month of birth, there are potentially 0, 1, 2, ..., or 30 days of exposure, depending on the day of birth and the timing of the coincidence of Ramadan with the birth month.
 As an example, consider two children who are born in the same year and month, but their days of birth are not reported.
 Also, suppose that a Ramadan started in the 15th day of their birth month.
 If one of the children was born in the 10th day of the birth month, then the child is actually not exposed to Ramadan in utero.
 If the other child was born in the 25th day of the birth month, then the child is exposed to 10 Ramadan days in utero.
 I nonetheless assume that both of them are exposed to 15 Ramadan days during their birth month.
 Similarly, the assignment of exposure to the presumed month of conception is uncertain.
 However, the assignment of exposure is less uncertain in the time period from the month right after the presumed conception month to the month prior to the birth month.

-21Latitude of the place of residence of a household is given in the Geographical Database, a package provided with most of the DHS surveys.
-When the package was not provided, I found the pertinent latitude in the Google Maps using city or town of residence information.

-22As a part of robustness tests, I use other measures of exposure to Ramadan-namely, days and dummies of exposure-.
-Those measures are labeled similarly.
-For example, DER270b and ER270b indicate days and

-HER270b: hours of exposure to Ramadan during the 270-day period before birth HER190b: hours of exposure to Ramadan during the first 90-day period before birth HER290b: hours of exposure to Ramadan during the second 90-day period before birth HER390b: hours of exposure to Ramadan during the third 90-day period before birth HER130b: hours of exposure to Ramadan during the first 30-day period before birth HER230b: hours of exposure to Ramadan during the second 30-day period before birth HER230b: hours of exposure to Ramadan during the second 30-day period before birth HER230b: hours of exposure to Ramadan during the second 30-day period before birth
+place of residence.25 In the followings, the hours of exposure measures are listed.26 These measures are used in all analyses but neonatal mortality.

+HER270l: hours of exposure to Ramadan during the 270-day period before birth

+HER190l: hours of exposure to Ramadan during the first 90-day period before birth

+HER290l: hours of exposure to Ramadan during the second 90-day period before birth

+HER390l: hours of exposure to Ramadan during the third 90-day period before birth

+HER130l: hours of exposure to Ramadan during the first 30-day period before birth

+HER230l: hours of exposure to Ramadan during the second 30-day period before birth

-HER930b: hours of exposure to Ramadan during the ninth 30-day period before birth
+HER930l: hours of exposure to Ramadan during the ninth 30-day period before birth